Filmaholics/cinopsis/README.md

 ## Pending

 The functionality of the website is still pending.
-Pages for movie reviews, user profile, trending, genres, and other search/filter functions will be added eventually.
+Pages for movie reviews, user profile, trending, genres, and other search/filter functions will be added soon.

 ## Roster